solokeys/solo1/README.md

 It also has up to 256 KB of memory, meaning it has room for side channel and fault resistant crypto implementations, plus other features.

+Each chip ships with a read-only USB bootloader, put in place by ST.  This can be leveraged to completely reset and reprogram the device, to make sure you can trust it's running the right code.
+The bootloader can be disabled.

 # How do I get one?

 We are still working on open sourcing an implementation that anyone can cheaply